pentandra/lifepreserver/content/blog/freedom-and-open-access/index.markdown

 From an economics perspective, open access creates value.
 Nobody really knows how that value will be [captured](http://www.edge.org/conversation/-39the-clothesline-paradox-39-) in the future.
-Each research paper is just sitting there, on the Ether, ready to be used in some novel, unforeseen way to make our world a better place.
+The research is just sitting there, on the Ether, ready to be used in some novel, unforeseen way to make our world a better place.
 Open-source software has created enormous value as developers have taken chunks of software functionality and put them together in new and innovative ways.
 Open-access research, or even better, [open research](/open#research), can work the same way.

 ## Our Approach